 Undergraduates in ILR can pursue a track to earn the Bachelor of Science and the Master of Science degrees in ILR in five years.

 The M.S. degree is a research and thesis oriented program.
 As such, it is substantially different from undergraduate study.
 B.S. candidates register for courses in their senior year which will prepare them to do research and prepare the thesis in a 5th year of study, as an M.S. student.
+A GPA of 3.5, prior research with an ILR faculty member (e.g. senior honors thesis), and strong support of an ILR faculty member who agrees to act as the Special Committee Chair and supervise the completion of the M.S. thesis is required.
 As with all Cornell graduate degrees, the M.S. candidate's Special Committee sets degree requirements and verifies their completion.

 The Committee consists of two members of the Faculty whose research interests are related to those of the candidate.
 The Committee Chairperson works with the candidate closely, and a minor member represents a secondary concentration.
 The committee directs the research and conducts the thesis examination/defense, which is the final stage of the program.